What is Video Marketing Today?

 Sure, there was a wide range of videos being made for that purpose.
 The typical 30-second ad.
 Longer form infomercials.
-Spots dedicated to a specific products.
+Spots dedicated to a specific services.
 More general brand promotion.
 But they were pretty much all broadcast, and all shot on a camera.

 The strengths of this approach are obvious and well-known.
 Reach a large audience in a short time.
 Target a particular audience based on the programming around the ad.
 Re-play the ad and stay front of mind.

 Thanks in large part to the internet, that’s no longer the only video marketing method.
 In fact, more companies today DON’T do TV advertising than those who do.
 But that actually means there’s even more video marketing.
 Like, a lot more.

 Why?
 Well, this part is simple.
 Consumers prefer video to other mediums.